UKPLab/lrec2018-live-blog-corpus/README.md

 # Live Blog Corpus for Summarization

 In this project, we develop a corpus for Live Blog Summarization.
-We propose .
+This repository contains scripts to generate live blog summarization corpus using
+The Guardian and BBC live blogs.

+For a detailed description of this corpus please read:
+[Live Blog Corpus for Summarization][link], P.V.S. et al., LREC 2018.

 If you reuse this corpus and software, please use the following citation: